What the Buddha Taught: Translations

 Few works on Buddhism published in the 1950s continue to be regularly reissued and translated, more than sixty years after their first edition.
-"What the Buddha Taught" is one of these exceptions (Note: The original 1959 edition in English was first translated into French in 1961.
-The most recent translation (as of 2025) is the one in Greek in 2022.).
-This seems to mean that it is still relevant.
+"What the Buddha Taught" is one of these exceptions.
+(Note: The original 1959 edition in English was first translated into French in 1961.
+The most recent translation (as of 2025) is the one in Greek in 2022.)

 The book has been translated into multiple languages including (non-exhaustive list classified in alphabetical order of languages):